Don’t leave Georgia without trying these foods

 The “stem” of Khinkali that you should absolutely not eat

-Khinkali is eaten thus – first sprinkle black pepper on the khinkali, then hold the stem and the bottom, take a small bite off the centre portion, suck out the juices sloshingabout inside and then eat the rest of it.
+Khinkali is almost a national dish and treated with much reverence.
+First sprinkle black pepper on the khinkali, then hold the stem and the bottom, take a small bite off the centre portion, suck out the juices sloshingabout inside and then eat the rest of it.
 Make sure that you do NOT eat the “stem” of the khinkali either.
 If you happen to be traveling around Georgia, your khinkali’s may vary in size, filling and level of spice.
 If you happen to be in Kutaisi, head to El Debo (by the White Bridge) for the best ones in all of Georgia!

 Here is a guide for the best restaurants in Tbilisi.